david072/school_app/README.md

 - Create an account to sync your tasks across your devices and receive notifications on all of them
 - Alternatively, use the app without an account to have all data stored locally.<br>
   You can later still migrate your account to a cloud based one.
 This will not delete any data.
+- When a task is deleted, it is moved into a trash bin.
+The task can be viewed there for another 30 days, before it is permanently deleted.
+The user can choose to permanently delete the task themselves.